The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

-We remark that, in certain literature, a pushdown automaton is assumed to halt just after reading $\dollar$ without making any extra $\lambda$-move.
-For a general treatment of 1ppda's, this paper allows the machine to make a (possible) series of $\lambda$-moves even after reading $\dollar$ until it finally enters a halting state.
-After reading $\dollar$, the tape head is considered to move off (or leave) the \emph{input region}, which is marked as $\cent{x}\dollar$ on the input tape.
+In the literature, after reading $\dollar$, pushdown automata are either allowed or disallowed to make any series of $\lambda$-moves until they halt.
+In this paper, such a series of $\lambda$-moves is distinctively called a \emph{final series of $\lambda$-moves}.
+For a general treatment of 1ppda's, unless otherwise stated, this paper ``allows'' the machine to make a series of $\lambda$-moves even after reading $\dollar$ until it finally enters a halting state.
+After reading $\dollar$, the tape head is considered to \emph{move off} (or \emph{leave}) an input region.